romanovar/evaluation_MIL/readme.md

 #### Stability
 `stability` module is comprised also of several sub-modules. `script` modules contains all scripts, which perform experiments with the stability and the proposed score.

-* `simulate_stability_score.npy` This is an *optional* runs experiments of how the proposed scores behave with various proportions of agreeing and disagreeing predictions.
+* `simulate_stability_score.npy` This is an *optional* script.
+It runs experiments of how the proposed scores behave with various proportions of agreeing and disagreeing predictions.
 This script is used to show certain behavior of several viable alternatives for stability score.
 It is not needed for the computation of stability.

 * `run_stability.npy` runs all the experiments for stability. saves .csv files of stability for each image across classifiers, creates visualizations for each stability score across classifiers and per image, visualizations of nan values of the stability scores.
 It also investigates the instance performance against the stability.